giulianbiolo/LogicLegionASA/report/report.typ

 - Analysis of Agent A’s Performance
   - Metrics Used for Validation
   - Performance Analysis

-== Design and Implementation of Agent A1 and Agent A2
-- Functional Requirements
-  - Game Strategy and Coordination Mechanisms
-  - Information Exchange Protocols
-    - Environment Information
-    - Mental States Information
-- Architecture of Agent A1 and Agent A2
-  - System Architecture Diagram
-  - Coordination Mechanisms
-- Algorithms and Techniques Used
-  - Communication Algorithms
-  - Multi-Agent Planning Algorithms
-- Code Snippets and Explanation

 == Validation and Testing of Agent A1 and Agent A2
 - Testing Scenarios for Challenge 2